 To put it short, there is a 99% likelihood that the company would need to do it only if it wants to issue cryptocurrency along with wallets implementation using blockchain technology.
 Developing a new blockchain platform means taking full control over its every function and tailoring the framework exactly to one’s business needs.
 However, in the absolute majority of cases the ROI won’t be sufficient.

 This is a more common and efficient way to leverage blockchain advantages.
 Most notable examples of such platforms are Ethereum, Hyperledger Fabric, R3 Corda, Quorum, OpenChain, and Stellar.
-Choosing the right platform could be the subject of a whole another article, but to select the best possible platform for a particular use case, organizations need to be prepared to answer at least these four questions:
+Choosing the right platform could be the subject of a whole another article, but to pick one that is tailored to blockchain use cases of their liking, organizations need to be prepared to answer at least these four questions:

 After the decision on the use case and the platform, the real journey of blockchain implementation starts with developing the Proof of Concept (PoC).
 The main goal is to design a qualified solution to prove its feasibility under conditions that are similar to the real environment.
 In many cases, turning to a BaaS provider with a significant experience for PoC development is an effective way to cut costs and accelerate time-to-market.
 This is an essential phase where the idea behind your blockchain needs to prove both viable and sustainable.

 The PoC development starts with identifying a minimum viable product (MVP) and a minimum viable ecosystem (MVE).